postmanlabs/labs-docs/src/pages/docs/developer/intro-api.md

 You need a valid API Key to send requests to the Postman API endpoints.

+You can generate an API Key directly from your [Postman API Keys page](https://go.postman.co/settings/me/api-keys) or by navigating to the [web dashboard](https://app.getpostman.com/).

 Navigate to the [web dashboard](https://app.getpostman.com/).
 Select a workspace and open __Integrations__.
 Locate the Postman API and click __View Details__.

 ![Workspace Integrations](https://assets.postman.com/postman-docs/workspace-integrations-api.jpg)